indrasz/indrasz/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend for building web and mobile applications.

-- :seedling: I am also a student at Telkom University in Software Engineering application.
+- :seedling: Currently a Software Engineering Application student at Telkom University, Bandung, Indonesia.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-indrasz-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/indrasz/)